maxio-com/stoplight-platform-developer-docs/docs/basics/Components.md

 ## Creating Components

 To use components, you must first create them.
-You can do this in a number of ways: by creating them via the Chargify user interface, or by creating them via the API.
+You can do this in a number of ways: by creating them via the Advanced Billing user interface, or by creating them via the API.
 In the following example, let's create a component called "Text Messages" that costs $0.0075 per message:

 ```json
 {